-Is your child an avid chewer?
-Does he / she chew on his hands or knuckles?
+Are you and/or your child an avid chewer?
+Do you chew on your hands or knuckles?
 Or go through several shirts a day?
 If so, there are several things you can do to meet this oral sensory need.
 The first step is to offer a safe alternative for chewing.
 The products listed below are all medical grade oral motor chew tools that provide safe sensory input to the lips, tongue, cheeks, and especially the jaw.
-Each time your child reaches for an inappropriate item to chew on, replace it with one of the following tools.
-Be consistent and patient.

 Once you click through to any of the products below, you'll notice that they all come in 3 color-coded toughness levels.
 The XXT level (which stands for "Xtra Xtra Tough") is the toughest level.
-XXT is the most rigid level, and is typically the longest lasting option for avid chewers (for individuals who can chew through things fairly easily).
+XXT is the most rigid level, and is typically the longest lasting chewelry for aggressive chewers (for individuals who can chew through things fairly easily).

 - The "beefier" / wider necklace options (like the Super Star, Dino-Bite, and Basketball) usually last longer than the more slim/slender/back molar options (like the Brick Stick, Krypto-Bite, and Bite Saber).

 - The handheld options usually last longer than the necklaces since they have more surface area to chew on.

 Please note that providing a safe outlet for chewing may not be the only thing needed.
 Doing gum massage on a regular basis, for instance, can be very beneficial to provide proprioceptive input to all areas of the mouth.
 Adding harder-to-chew foods to the diet may help as well.
 Figuring out why there's a need to chew can be helpful (is something causing extra stress/anxiety that can be decreased or managed?).
 And lastly, consult with an occupational therapist (OT) to see if what's called a "sensory diet" of activities will help calm / regulate their sensory system.